arungudelli/golang/content/en/tips/check-map-contains-key-go.md

 +++
-title = "Check if a map contains a key in Go" date = "2020-12-21T14:09:21+09:00" description = "To check if a map contains a key in Go, follow the below steps.1.
+title = "Check if a map contains a key in Go" date = "2020-12-21T14:09:21+09:00" description = "Steps to check if a map contains a key in Go or Golang,1.
 Index the map with the given key.
 2. When we index a map in Go, we will get two return values.3.
 First return value contains the value and the second return value is a boolean that indicates if the key exists or not" draft = "false" link = "Check if a map contains a key" image= "images/featured/golangpostimage.png" enableToc = false
 +++

-To check if a map contains a key in Go follow the below steps
+Steps to check if a map contains a key in Go or Golang

 1. Index the map with the given key.
 2. When we index a map in Go, we will get two return values.